GIULIOHHH/CPPS/Alg/Hashing.md

 If we have a substring multiplied by $p^i$ and another by $p^j$:
 - If $i$ is smaller we multiply the first by $p^{\;j-i}$, aka $p^j/{p^i}$
 - if $i$ is bigger we multiply the second by $p^{\;i-j}$

+>We are taking the smallest $p$ substring and pushing it up in order to have it match the bigger $p$.
 # Applications

 ## Check for duplicate strings.